platformsh/platformsh-docs/sites/platform/src/define-routes/cache.md

             cookies: ['/^SS?ESS/']
 ```

-Causes all cookies beginning with `SESS` or `SSESS` to be part of the cache key, as a single value.
+This configuration causes all cookies beginning with `SESS` or `SSESS` to be part of the cache key, as a single value.
 Other cookies are ignored for caching.

-If your site uses a session cookie as well as 3rd party cookies, say from an analytics service,
+If your site uses a session cookie as well as third-party cookies, say from an analytics service,
 this is the recommended approach.

 ### `default_ttl`